meginwinnipeg/workshops/content/handson/piktochart/content/workshoppik.md

 1. Log-in to your free Piktochart account (https://create.piktochart.com/)
 2. The dashboard page is your landing page.
 <br>
 ### NOTE:
-As of March 1 Piktochart updated their interface, to make use of the interface depicted in this tutorial ensure you click the **Classic Editor** option when selecting a template.
+As of March 1 Piktochart updated their interface, to make use of the interface depicted in this tutorial ensure you click the **Classic Editor** option when selecting a template and ignore step 2.

 ![Select Classic template](img/step1.PNG)
 <br>